bluescarni/piranha/doc/math_cos.rst

    where ``Tp`` is ``T`` after the removal of reference and cv-qualifiers, and *x* is perfectly forwarded to the call operator of :cpp:class:`piranha::cos_impl`.
-   If the expression above is invalid, or if it returns a type which does not satisfy the :cpp:concept:`piranha::Returnable` concept, then this function will be disabled (i.e., it will not participate in overload resolution).

    Piranha provides specialisations of :cpp:class:`piranha::cos_impl` for the following types: